MASantos/DragonCompSci/Algorithms.md

 at the same time trying to figure out how to solve the problem and thus, also trying to figure out what to code.

-This is a **bad** strategy called *spaghetti* coding because it leads to a twisted and tangled program flow or because of its convoluted, if not simply, wrong program-logic.
-It is very prone to **program logic errors, that is, the program will not always do what we expected it to do**.
+This is a **bad** strategy called *spaghetti* coding because it leads to a twisted and tangled program flow or because of its convoluted, if not simply, wrong program logic.
+It is very prone to **program-logic errors, that is, the program will not always do what we expected it to do**.
 It is also **difficult to debug**!

 We have seen, however, that very often we can use the Principle of Mathematical Induction to describe the solution of a problem